smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 ② Enter new version (it should not be the same as the previous version).

-③ You can add, delete, or modify columns.
+③ Add, delete, or modify columns.

 **Saving table templates**